appt-org/appt-website/src/data/code-samples/en/text-element/net-maui.md

 # Text element - .NET MAUI

-On MAUI, text elements can be created by using [`Label`](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/label) and content can be changed by setting the [`Text`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.label.text) property.
+In MAUI, text elements can be created using [`Label`](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/label), and the content can be changed by setting the [`Text`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.label.text) property.

 Usage (C#)